 - I never preheat my oven, although most bakers would faint to hear me say that.
 I just hate wasting the energy.
 This one is your call.
 Preheat, don’t preheat, it’s up to you.
 My bread turns out fine without preheating so…

 - One step I’m always forgetting is to grease my bread pans.
 This is a problem because bread is nicer, and easier to cut when cooled on a rack.
-Make sure you grease your bread pans!
+Make sure you grease and then lightlly flour your bread pans!